nanophys/MeasureIt/README.md

 ```
 (qcodes) $ conda env update --file environment.yaml
 (qcodes) $ python -m pip install --no-deps MultiPyVu==1.2.0
-(qcodes) $ python -m pip install --no-deps nidaqmx==0.6.2
 ```

-Most of tha packages are reasonable, but there is an issue with installing MultiPyVu for OS other than Windows via pip, so until that issue can be fixed this is the workaround.
+Most of the packages are reasonable, but there is an issue with installing MultiPyVu for OSs other than Windows via pip, so until that issue can be fixed this is the workaround.

 If packages need to updated at any point, navigate to the MeasureIt directory